Treatments for travellers' diarrhoea

 Travellers' diarrhoea: preparing for infection

-Up to 60% of travellers from the West visiting resource-poor countries get travellers' diarrhoea.
+Between 20% and 50% of travellers from the West visiting resource-poor countries get travellers' diarrhoea.
 It usually starts within the first week of arrival.

 As many as 5 million people from the UK suffer from travel diarrhoea each year.